rofazayn/monorepo-template-tailwind/README.md

-# Turborepo starter
+# Monorepo Template

-This is an official Yarn v1 starter turborepo.
+This is an unofficial Yarn v1 starter turborepo.

 ## What's inside?